-Basketball was a demonstration sport in St Louis 1904 and did not achieve full medal status until Berlin 1936.
+Basketball was a demonstration sport at St Louis 1904 and did not achieve full medal status until Berlin 1936.
 At each of the Olympics that were staged from Berlin until Mexico City 1968, the United States did not lose a match and consequently won seven straight gold medals.
 The USSR inflicted the first defeat on the United States in the final in Munich 1972.
 It was the sixty-third game of Olympic basketball that the United States had played.
 Because of the controversial nature of the finish to that game the members of the United States team refused to collect their silver medals.
 The women’s competition was introduced four years later in Montreal.

 Professional players were permitted to play at the Barcelona Games in 1992 and as a result, the Dream Team from the United States made its all-conquering debut.
 The members of that team were Larry Bird, Earvin “Magic” Johnson, David Robinson, Patrick Ewing, Scottie Pippen, Michael Jordan, Clyde Drexler, Karl Malone, John Stockton, Christopher Mullin, Charles Barkley and Christian Laettner.
 The next two ‘Dream Teams’ won in Atlanta 1996 and Sydney 2000.
 In Athens however the American team missing some of their NBA stars were upstaged by Argentina who won the gold with the Americans only good enough for bronze.
 In Beijing four years later the ‘Redeem Team’ beat Spain for the gold.